karandeep927/Python_GUI_projects/README.md

-# TicTacToe_GUI
+# Python_GUI_pprojects
-This is GUI version of Tic Tac Toe game written in python using tkinter module
+This is repo for python GUI projests we update this repo on regular basis and upload new projests